What Is a Will? What Happens Without One?

 • Executor

-The executor is the person who oversees the administration of the estate and is expected to guide the estate through probate.
+Oversees the administration of the estate and is expected to guide it through probate.

 • Probate

-Probate is the process of administering an estate.
-It is through probate that a will is deemed valid.
+The process of administering an estate and determining a will’s validity.
 All wills must go through the probate process, which can be expensive and time consuming.

 • Codicil